Acquisitions in the Construction Industry

 The Best Instructors in the Business

-John is an associate with FMI Capital Advisors, Inc., FMI Corporation's Investment Banking Subsidiary, John works with a variety of construction industry firms on mergers and acquisitions, valuations and ownership transfer issues.
+Scott C. Duncan is a director with FMI Capital Advisors, Inc., FMI Corporation’s registered Investment Banking subsidiary.
+Scott works closely with construction company owners on financial advisory, mergers and acquisitions, valuations, and ownership transfer issues.

 Travel & Accommodations

-When making flight arrangements, please plan to arrive the day before the start date as EMI begins at 8:00 a.m. the first day.
+When making flight arrangements, please plan to arrive the day before the start date as the program begins at 8:30 a.m. the first day.
 Departure flights should be booked no earlier than 4:30 p.m. on the final day.
-If a departure flight is not available after 4:30 p.m. to your return destination, you have the option to stay at the hotel an additional night at your expense.
+Travel time from the hotel to the airport is approximately 25-35 minutes.

 The Carolina Inn